riosr8/dip-interpolation/README.md

 1. the first part has to run using command

+ -./dip_hw1_resize.py -i image-name -fx scalex -fy scaley -m method -or
- ./dip_hw1_resize.py -i image-name -fx scalex -fy scaley -m method
+ -python dip_hw1_resize.py -i image-name -fx scalex -fy scaley -m method

 2. Any output file or image should be written to output/ folder